For students

 Sing like a storyteller

-Sing the melody on a neutral syllable as if telling an exciting story to a small child.
-How does that change your pacing, your dynamics, your flow?
+Sing the melody on a neutral syllable — on pitch or monotone — as if you are telling an exciting story to a very small child.
+How does that influence your pacing, your dynamics, your flow?

 #38